lorenzo-arcioni/HPC-T-Annotator/README.md

 ```
 It is **mandatory** to enter the options all on one line.

+#### SLURM Execution Configuration

+Regarding the execution of HPC-T-Annotator on an HPC cluster with SLURM as the workload manager, the user must ensure to properly configure all the configuration files that reside in the Bases folder, namely:

+- `slurm_controlscript_base.txt`
+- `slurm_partial_script_base.txt`
+- `slurm_start_base.txt`

+Remember to properly configure these files, as failure to do so may compromise the entire execution.

+Please note that for execution through the SLURM workload manager, it is necessary to provide the **--slurm** option in the command line when running the **main.sh script**.

 ## Execution pipeline example
 Once you have downloaded and extracted the TAR archive, you can proceed as follows: perform the code generation phase, upload (if necessary) the generated TAR package to the HPC machine, and then start the computation.
 For code generation, GUI is highly recomended!